Tesco's new boss looks to avoid nightmare before Christmas

-LONDON Dave Lewis, the new boss of Tesco (TSCO.L), Britain's biggest grocer, is betting on a customer charm offensive coupled with selective price cuts to prevent poor Christmas trading compounding an already disastrous year for investors.
+LONDON Dec 11 Dave Lewis, the new boss of Tesco , Britain's biggest grocer, is betting on a customer charm offensive coupled with selective price cuts to prevent poor Christmas trading compounding an already disastrous year for investors.

-The group, like its big three UK rivals Wal-Mart's Asda (WMT.N), Sainsbury's (SBRY.L) and Morrisons (MRW.L), has suffered as shoppers turn against the traditional big weekly hypermarket shop.
+The group, like its big three UK rivals Wal-Mart's Asda , Sainsbury's and Morrisons, has suffered as shoppers turn against the traditional big weekly hypermarket shop.

-Instead they are increasingly spending more at discounters Aldi [ALDIEI.UL] and Lidl [LIDUK.UL], at convenience stores and online, with the odd treat from upmarket retailers Waitrose [JLP.UL] and Marks & Spencer (MKS.L) thrown in.
+Instead they are increasingly spending more at discounters Aldi and Lidl, at convenience stores and online, with the odd treat from upmarket retailers Waitrose and Marks & Spencer thrown in.

 Tesco's woes have been exacerbated by an accounting scandal requiring a total re-setting of its relationships with suppliers.
 A fourth profit warning in five months on Tuesday sent its shares, which have halved in value this year, to a 14-year low.